labscript-suite/PrawnBlaster/readme.md

 Note: When configured to use an external reference, the board will revert to the internal clock (at 100 MHz) if the external reference is interrupted.

+### External reference requirements
+If configured to use an external source (clock mode `1` or `2`, see above), the source must be a 0-3.3V CMOS signal at the frequency you wish to run at.
+This directly clocks the cores running the PrawnBlaster firmware, so minimum pulse lengths are directly related to the reference frequency.
+An external clock of 50MHz means a minimum half-period of `5/50MHz=100ns`.
+An external clock of 100MHz means a minimum half-period of `5/100MHz=50ns`.

+Note: Officially, the documentation for the Pico says external clock sources can only be up to 50MHz.
+We have successfully tested up to 125MHz (see [#6](https://github.com/labscript-suite/PrawnBlaster/issues/6)).
+We recommend you personally verify the output of the PrawnBlaster is as expected if running from an external reference above 50MHz.

 ## FAQ: